 As part of the KYB, we need evidence of what the business does and that the business is established.
 We do this using the following information:

-· Social media profiles – the customer’s social media business page i.e. Facebook, Instagram etc.
+Social media profiles – the customer’s social media business page such as Facebook, Instagram etc.

-If the customer does not have online or social media presence, we ask for the following alternatives to proof the business is established, for example:
+If the customer does not have online or social media presence, we ask for the following alternatives to prove the business is established, for example:

 Once the KYC and KYB checks have been completed, the customer will receive a welcome email from our team to let them know that they have been verified.

-If a business has not qualified, the customer will also receive an email to let them know and that this is probably because the business falls outside of our risk limits.
+If a business has not qualified, the customer will also receive an email to let them know, which will probably be because the business falls outside of our risk limits.